AGRINFO AGRINFO logo

 Summary

 The Packaging and Packaging Waste Regulation (PPWR) sets new rules to avoid and reduce packaging waste, and to stimulate reuse.
-From 1 January 2030, some types of transport packaging used within the European Union (EU) must be fully reusable.
+The initial rules required that, from 1 January 2030, some types of transport packaging, including wrappings and straps used to stabilise and protect products placed on pallets during transport, must be fully reusable for operators transporting products:

 Update

 The Packaging and Packaging Waste Regulation (PPWR) sets new rules to avoid and reduce packaging waste, and to stimulate reuse.
-From 1 January 2030, some types of transport packaging used within the European Union (EU) must be fully reusable.
+The initial rules required that, from 1 January 2030, some types of transport packaging, including wrappings and straps used to stabilise and protect products placed on pallets during transport, must be fully reusable for operators transporting products:

 What is changing?